yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Bank       |      90oz|       9oz|      81oz|          |
 |Borrower   |          |      81oz|          |      81oz|

 In the typical practice of bank accounting, Bank does not hand over the money.
-Instead it creates offsetting accounts for its loan asset ("credit") and liability ("debt").
+Instead it creates offsetting entries for Depositor's deposit of the loan proceeds ("asset") and its repayment obligation ("liability"), and offsetting [balance sheet](https://en.wikipedia.org/wiki/Balance_sheet) entries for the Bank ("credit" and "debit" in the example).
 The savings relation is expanded to include these new accounts: `savings = money + (asset - liability) + (credit - debt)`.
 At the time of loan issuance, the accounts are as follows:

 |           |savings   |money     |asset     |liability |credit    |debt      |
 |-----------|----------|----------|----------|----------|----------|----------|